dawid-dahl-kreationsbyran/serialize-json-metafield/README.md

 # serialize-json-metafield

-Modify the object in inputObject.ts and save.
+Modify the object in ./src/inputObject.ts and save.

 In the terminal, run "npm start" with an argument that is either "eu", "na" or "apac".
 Like this: